Semester Abroad Financial Information

 The “Finances” tab of every study abroad program brochure includes detailed information about scholarship opportunities relevant to a specific program.
 In addition, Penn Abroad maintains a list of Outside Scholarships that you may be eligible for.

 If you are awarded an outside scholarship or grant, you must promptly report this additional source of funding to Penn Abroad.
 Penn Abroad will notify the Outside Scholarship Office of all scholarship and grant awardees.
 Students who receive a scholarship check directly from the funding source should follow the Outside Scholarship reporting policies.
 If the funds are released to Penn Abroad, Penn Abroad will work with SRFS to apply your funds as a “financial aid – award” to your student account balance.
-Your aid package may be adjusted as a result of the additional source of funding.
+Your aid package or summer grant may be adjusted as a result of the additional source of funding.
 Refer to the Outside Scholarship policy to learn more about how SRFS may adjust your financial aid package.

 Study Abroad as an LPS Student